tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 As the name suggests, there are little cubbies to hide in.
 Although their effectiveness may be limited if then enemy grabs Bounce and Multishot.

 One of the two levels to have a Mines powerup.
 Arguably fits somewhat decently.

+## Old Hiding Places

+* Types: "old", "random-old"
+* Internal name: `old_hiding_places`
+* Default color: `#66AA22`

+Changes the Speed powerups back to Barrier and removes the No Bullet Zone in the center, though honestly it should stay.

 ## Sneaky Reward